wwtsjtu/wwt.github.io/_pages/about.md

 - **2014.09 - 2018.06**, I was a B.E. student at [School of Electrical and Electronic Engineering](https://www.seiee.sjtu.edu.cn/), [Harbin University of Science and Technology](http://www.hrbust.edu.cn/), Harbin, China.

 # 💬 Recent News
-- *2023.12* &nbsp;🎉🎉 I was recognised as '**Research Talents**' in Sanya Yazhou Bay Science and Technology City!
+- *2023.12* &nbsp;👏👏 I was recognised as '**Research Talents**' in Sanya Yazhou Bay Science and Technology City!
 - *2023.12* &nbsp;🎉  One new paper has been accepted by **IEEE T-SMCA** (Link)!
 - *2023.12* &nbsp;🎉 One co-author new paper has been accepted by **OE** ([Link](https://www.sciencedirect.com/science/article/abs/pii/S0029801822021497))!
-- *2023.11* &nbsp;🎉🎉  One conference paper was awarded by **Best Student Paper Nomination Award** of 7th CCSICC!
+- *2023.11* &nbsp;👏👏  One conference paper was awarded by **Best Student Paper Nomination Award** of 7th CCSICC!
-- *2023.11* &nbsp;🎉🎉  I won the **national third prize** in the First Air Force Aviation Innovation Challenge in 2023!
+- *2023.11* &nbsp;👏👏  I won the **national third prize** in the First Air Force Aviation Innovation Challenge in 2023!
-- *2023.11* &nbsp;🎉🎉  I have been awarded the **First-class Scholarship** for Ph.D.
+- *2023.11* &nbsp;👏👏  I have been awarded the **First-class Scholarship** for Ph.D.
 Students at SJTU Sanya Yazhou Bay Institute of DeepSea Science and Technology!
-- *2023.09* &nbsp;🎉🎉🎉 I have been awarded the **National Scholarship** for Ph.D.
+- *2023.09* &nbsp;👏👏👏 I have been awarded the **National Scholarship** for Ph.D.
 Students at Shanghai Jiao Tong University!
 - *2023.09* &nbsp;🎉  One new paper has been accepted by **IEEE T-ITS** ([Link](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6979))!
 - *2023.08* &nbsp;🎉  One new paper has been accepted by **IEEE CAA/JAS** ([Link](https://www.ieee-jas.net/indexen.html))!
-- *2023.07* &nbsp;🎉🎉  I received the Chinese Government Scholarship to study abroad at the University of Victoria in Canada!
+- *2023.07* &nbsp;👏👏  I received the Chinese Government Scholarship to study abroad at the University of Victoria in Canada!
 - *2023.02* &nbsp;🎉  One co-author new paper has been accepted by **IEEE T-CSII** ([Link](https://ieeexplore.ieee.org/abstract/document/10059139))!
 - *2022.12* &nbsp;🎉  I won the **first prize** in the Hainan Free Trade Port Entrepreneurship Competition!
 - *2022.10* &nbsp;🎉  One co-author new paper has been accepted by IEEE **T-IV** ([Link](https://ieeexplore.ieee.org/abstract/document/9950329))!